 These are just some of the steps you can take to help prevent electrical fires in your home.
 The Government of Canada has more helpful tips to consider, too.

-Sometimes a fire will break out despite your best efforts to prevent it.
-To make sure you have the coverage you need to protect your home and your family in the event of a fire, contact your group’s licensed home insurance broker.
+Sometimes an electrical fire will break out despite your best efforts to prevent it, so it’s always a good idea to have a Class C fire extinguisher on hand and the right home or tenant insurance policy in place.
+To make sure you have the coverage you need to protect your home and your family in the event of a fire, contact your group’s insurance broker.